academe/OmniPay-Payone/README.md

 mode or in an iframe), no data is returned with the user coming back to the site. as a consequence, the `completeAuthorize` and `completePurchase` methods are not needed.

-3D Secure involves a vlsit to the authorisaing bank.
+3D Secure involves a vlsit to the authorising bank.
 However, PAYONE will wrap that visit up into a page that it controls (the page will contain an iframe).
 This means the result if a 3D Secure password is needed, will still be sent to the merchant site through the same notification URL as any non-3D Secure transaction.